Wakefield Eastern Relief Road

-The 7.5 km road was the first project constructed as part of the West Yorkshire Combined Authority’s 10-year programme of strategic transport schemes planned to promote growth and create employment across the region.
-Funding for the schemes is though the £1bn Leeds City Region Enterprise Partnership (LEP) Growth Deal from the UK Government’s Local Growth Fund.
+The 7.5 km road was the first project constructed as part of the West Yorkshire Combined Authority's 10-year programme of strategic transport schemes planned to promote growth and create employment across the region.
+Funding for the schemes is through the £1bn Leeds City Region Enterprise Partnership (LEP) Growth Deal from the UK Government's Local Growth Fund.

 The road was named Neil Fox Way after rugby player Neil Fox.